dctbao09x/dctbao09x/README.md

 *"Never Too Late to Pursue Your Dreams"*

-*I believe that continuous learning and adaptation are the keys to success in the ever-evolving tech landscape.*
+*I believe every generation has its own way of serving its country.Mine is through robotics, science, and engineering.
+I explore intelligent systems with the goal of advancing scientific progress, strengthening national resilience, and contributing to a better future for humanity.*

 </td>
 <td width="35%" align="center" valign="middle">